 Because there is some cost to the patient and a small amount of radiation involved in CT scanning, the test is not recommended for those who are unlikely to be able to use the results to make health decisions, such as:

-- People under the age of 40 — because people are unlikely to accumulate coronary artery calcium so early in their life.
+- People under the age of 40, since accumulating coronary artery calcium so early in life is uncommon.

 - People who have already had a heart attack, stroke or serious cardiovascular event, which automatically places them at high risk, with extensive management strategies required.